 The exhibit will be hosted by Fruitlands Museum, located in Harvard, Massachusetts.
 Fruitlands is a 210-acre site dedicated to New England history, art, and nature, featuring several historic properties, exhibits, an art museum, and panoramic views of the Nashua River Valley.

-Curated by the Trustees' Senior Curator, Christie Jackson, this exhibition will feature newly-created, original pieces of wooden furniture made by thirteen select faculty and alumni from NBSS, alongside historic pieces of furniture from the Trustees' collections.
+Curated by the Trustees' Senior Curator, Christie Jackson, this exhibition features newly-created, original pieces of wooden furniture made by thirteen select faculty and alumni from NBSS, alongside historic pieces of furniture from the Trustees' collections.

 For example, the three-dimensional sunflower carving pictured above was crafted by Dan Faia CF '94, our Cabinet & Furniture Making Department Head.
 The Trustees collection piece that served as his inspiration was a chest circa 1690, featuring more abstracted sunflower carvings, pictured right.
 Dan said he pictured the craftsperson looking at sunflowers outside their shop window, and brought that to life in his own way.
 Other new pieces created include a set of nesting tables, a twig lantern, and creative inlay work.